kimsh1447/test/components/2D/chart/horizontal_bar.md

 Horizontal Bar Chart Component does not provide any properties.

 #### Methods
 Horizontal Bar Chart Component does not provide any methods.
+It is provide only Common Chart Methods.

 #### Events
 |이벤트명|설명|